 The tour starts with a boat ride across Nahuel Huapi Lake to the peninsula, where you begin a guided tour of the Arrayanes forest.

 The red-orange bark on these twisted trunks looks like cinnamon and the forest is completely filled with them.

 If you’re in Bariloche, I highly recommend spending an afternoon in Los Arrayanes.

 11. Lago Puelo National Park

-A few hours south of Bariloche, Lago Puelo (the lake, town, and national park all of the same name) is equally beautiful but attracts far less tourism than its big brother to the north.
+A few hours south of Bariloche, Lago Puelo (the lake, town, and national park all of the same name) is equally beautiful but attracts far less mass tourism than its big brother to the north.